-18.2.4.1 Basic Alternative 1a (Preferred Alternative) and 1b
+18.2.4.1 Basic Alternative 1 (Preferred Alternative) and 1b

-Basic Alternative 1 (Basic Alternative 1a supports Main Cantonment Alternatives 1 and 2; and Basic Alternative 1b supports Main Cantonment Alternatives 3 and 8) combines upgrade to the existing primary treatment facilities and expansion to secondary treatment at the Northern District Wastewater Treatment Plant.
-The difference between Basic Alternatives 1a and 1b is a requirement for construction of a new sewer line from Barrigada housing to Northern District Wastewater Treatment Plant for Basic Alternative 1b.
+Basic Alternative 1 (Basic Alternative 1a supports Main Cantonment Alternatives 1 and 2; and Basic Alternative 1b supports Main Cantonment Alternatives 3 and 8) combines upgrade to the existing primary treatment facilities and expansion to secondary treatment at the Northern District Wastewater Treatment Plant (NDWWTP).
+The difference between Basic Alternatives 1a and 1b is a requirement for a new sewer line from Barrigada housing to NDWWTP for Basic Alternative 1b.